 With these, I was able to piece together enough money for food and rent.
 I was working some crazy hours, but I was with football every day.

-And every few hours I was working with different kinds of players: kids at primary school, disadvantaged youths, elite academy players, the older ones at university.
+Every few hours I was working with different kinds of players.
+Kids at primary school; disadvantaged youths; elite academy players; the older ones at university.

 That tests how you work with people and gives you a broad range of communication styles.
 You learn different ways of adapting and developing sessions.